openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 A live demo for the Folders plugin is available at <a href="https://demo.premio.io/folders/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Premio's demo site</a>.

 == Changelog ==

+= 3.1.5 =
+Fixed the following bugs:
+Compatibility issue with the W3 Total Cache plugin WebP files can now be replaced correctly

+= 3.1.4 =
+Added a download button on media items.
+Improved file upload UI - now includes progress display while uploading.
+Enhanced replace media behavior - when replacing a file, the title now updates alongside the filename.
+Mobile usability - the plugin is now scrollable and easier to use on mobile devices.
+Polylang compatibility - folder count now refreshes correctly when "All languages" is selected.
+Tutor LMS conflict - fixed compatibility issue with the Tutor LMS Certificate Builder.
+WordPress plugins page - resolved UI issues affecting the Folders interface in the plugins page.
+Error logs - fixed Folders-related errors appearing in server logs.

 = 3.1.3 =
 WordPress playground folders creation bug fixed